Wendi Peters: 2010–present: Return to the stage and Doctors

 In 2010, Peters played the lead in Northern Broadsides' production of The Game by Harold Brighouse.
 The play had not been performed in 100 years and her performance garnered critical acclaim.
-Dominic Cavendish of The Daily Telegraph said: "Ma was played with hilarious gruffness and rolling pin obduracy by Wendi Peters.
+Dominic Cavendish of The Daily Telegraph said, "Ma was played with hilarious gruffness and rolling pin obduracy by Wendi Peters.
 Her performance alone is worth the price of admission".
-Peters was dubbed "simply magnificent" by Michael Billington of The Guardian, as well as "an instant comic classic" by The Observer.
+Peters was described as "simply magnificent" by Michael Billington of The Guardian.

 In 2011, Peters appeared at Hull Truck Theatre Company to play Bet in John Godber's two-hander, April in Paris.
 Peters again received acclaim from the press in the revival.
 A year later, she played Princess Puffer in Aria Entertainment's London revival of The Mystery of Edwin Drood, a musical comedy by Rupert Holmes, based on Charles Dickens' unfinished novel.
 The production ran at the Landor Theatre and transferred to the Arts Theatre for a limited run.
 In 2012, she appeared in an episode of Crime Stories as Marion Jackson.
 Then from November 2012 to January 2013, Peters starred in White Christmas at the Lowry at Salford Quays.
 In 2013, Jonathan Miller directed Githa Sowerby's Rutherford and Son in which Peters starred as Mrs Henderson to critical acclaim.
-Libby Purves of The Times said: "Wendi Peters has a fabulous cameo as a whining petitioner, unsentimentally illustrating the company's workforce challenges".
+Libby Purves of The Times said, "Wendi Peters has a fabulous cameo as a whining petitioner, unsentimentally illustrating the company's workforce challenges".
 Other press went on to add she was "unforgettable" and wrote that her scene was "formidable".
 She reprised the role at the Dominion Theatre in late 2014.
 Also in 2014, Peters reprised her role of Cilla in Coronation Street for a six-week stint.